plan-vision/hppcrt/README.txt

 * Native and optimized in-place sort methods for ArrayLists, LinkedLists, and ArrayDeques.

-* Custom hashing strategies to override the usual equals()/hashCode() in Hash containers, in specific CustomHash containers.

 * Heaps : Priority queues, and Indexed (a.k.a indirect) priority queues.

 * Double linked-lists, supporting all operations common to lists and dequeues, with rich bi-derectional iterating methods.